SimonGenin/hadron-docs/src/core.md

   })
 ```

-Now lets move to DI container itself.
+Now, let's move to DI container itself.

 ## Dependency Injection

-Whole framework is build around DI Container concept.
+The whole framework is built around DI Container concept.
 Its purpose is to automatically supply proper arguments for routes callbacks and other framework's building blocks.

-DI container instance is created and used internally by bootstrapping function, it is also returned (as a promise) from bootstrapping function, as mentioned in previous section.
+DI container instance is created and used internally by bootstrapping function, it is also returned (as a promise) from bootstrapping function, as mentioned in the previous section.

 ### Container methods